 Keeping in touch with our future trainees

 Being a future trainee at Weil is the start of your journey to becoming a qualified lawyer, so we want our future trainees to feel like part of the firm from the moment they accept a training contract.
-We invite our future trainees to attend social and networking events throughout the year, a few examples include; our summer party and festive dinner.
+We invite our future trainees to attend social and networking events throughout the year, a few examples include; our summer and festive parties.
 We will send you a calendar of events with your training contract offer.

-Online video interview
+Pre-recorded video interview

-Training Contract offer
+Training contract offer